lucas-mior/archlive-better/README.md

 - Graphical environment (xfce).
 - Graphical browser (firefox).
 - Offline installation guide and network configuration pages from the wiki.
 - Copy to ram is optional and disabled by default.
+Change on boot menu.
 - Bigger (~400MB more)

 ## How to build